nick-mobilecoin/enclave-proto/attestapis/buf.md

-## PetAPIs
+## AttestAPIs

-This module contains all of the APIs required to interact with the `PetStoreService`.
+This module contains all of the APIs required to interact with the `AttestService`.